Data Integration

 Uniform Data Access or Virtual Integration

-The uniform data access - or virtual integration - technique leaves data in the source systems and defines a set of views to provide and access the unified view of the customer across the whole enterprise.
+The uniform data access – or virtual integration – technique leaves data in the source systems.
+It defines a set of views to provide and access a unified view of the customer across the whole enterprise.

-For example, when a user accesses the customer information, the particular details of the customer are transparently acquired from the respective system.
+For example, when a user accesses customer information, the particular details of that customer are transparently acquired from the respective system.

-• Nearly zero latency of the data updates propagation from the source system to the consolidated view.
+• Nearly zero latency of the data update propagation from the source system to the consolidated view

-• The fact that the access to the user data generates extra load on the source systems, which they may not have been designed to accommodate.
+• The fact that access to the user data generates extra load on the source systems, which they may not have been designed to accommodate

-This usually means creating a new system which keeps a copy of the data from the source systems to store and manage it independently of the original system.
+This usually means creating a new system that keeps a copy of the source system’s data to store and manage independently.

-The most well known example of this approach is a data warehouse.
-The benefits include data version management and being able to combine data from very different sources (mainframes, databases, flat files, etc.) The physical integration, however, requires a separate system to handle the vast volumes of data.
+The most well-known example of this approach is a data warehouse, the benefits of which include data version management and being able to combine data from very different sources (mainframes, databases, flat files, etc.) The physical integration, however, requires a separate system to handle the vast volumes of data.

 Challenges of Data Integration